engineerjames/men-among-gods/README.md

 2. Clone the repository (after installing Microsoft Visual Studio of some variety)
 3. Install CMake, and add its binary directory to the Windows system path
 4. Load up the CMake-GUI--select the source and build directories and VCPKG should do the rest.
+5. Alternatively, you could open VSCode from a Developer Command Prompt (to ensure that the MSVC compiler is on your PATH)

 ### Further instructions TBD - Most up to date information will be held on the Wiki.